davidpdrsn/axum-live-view/README.md

 This project is still very much work in progress.
 Everything is subject to change and you shouldn't use this for anything serious.

-Contributions are welcome, but little work has currently been done to make the repo approachable to contributors.
-That will improve as we do more work and get closer to an eventual 0.1 release.

 # Example usage

 This is what using axum-liveview looks like.